EgeAkar99/CarVision-AI/README.md

 AI-powered vehicle analysis platform for Sahibinden listings.

-CarVision AI automatically analyzes vehicle listings, compares them with similar vehicles on the market and provides an AI-powered purchase recommendation.
+CarVision AI automatically analyzes vehicle listings, compares them with similar vehicles on the market, and provides an AI-powered purchase recommendation.

 ---